Southeastern Ontario Phased Retrofit

 Since we were eager to address the basement moisture issues as soon as possible, we decided to tackle the foundation insulation first and add a waterproofing membrane and weeping tile as part of the same excavation project.

 The original plan was to make the house as efficient as possible before adding a heat pump.
-We would do most of the upgrades, the foundation, the attic, and then upgrade the exterior wall insulation and windows before doing the mechanical needed to electrify the home.
+We would do most of the upgrades, the foundation and the attic, and then upgrade the exterior wall insulation and windows before doing the mechanical needed to electrify the home.

 Because the cold climate heat pump is sized for the full retrofit, we may have some issues in the very coldest weather.
 So until we do the exterior walls and windows, we will keep a couple of electric heaters handy.